 “Book” me for your public library logo design!

-Are you a library director who is in the process of launching a brand new library system or branch in your community?
-Perhaps your own library system has been using the same outdated logo for many years.
+Are you a library director in the process of launching a brand new library system or branch in your community?
+Perhaps your own library system has been using the same outdated library logo art for many years.
 You may very well be in need of an image rebrand!
-Whatever your situation is, you need to contact me!
+Whatever your situation may be, you should contact me!
 Everyone in your town will be checking you out!
 Sorry, for better or worse, I just can’t help myself when it comes to a good pun.